 Background

-SBRCC was established in 2010 and we are an all-women lead organisation, believing that this allows us to offer the most appropriate and secure support to women and young people affected by rape or any other form of sexual violence.
+SBRCC was established in 2010 and we are an all-women led organisation, believing that this allows us to offer the most appropriate and secure support to women and young people affected by rape or any other form of sexual violence.
 We acknowledge that males experience rape and sexual violence however, we also know that women and girls are disproportionately affected by gender based violence, that sexual violence and domestic abuse overwhelming is committed against women and girls by males, and it is to women and girls that primarily our efforts are directed.
 Our specialist young person’s support service - Unity.
 Launched in October 2019, supporting all young people of any gender/gender identity and we have received many referrals since its launch.
 The vast majority of referrals have been received for young women and girls and we have received a few for young men, boys and other young people who identify as transgender or non-binary.

 We are members of Rape Crisis Scotland and work to national service standards.